 At the beginning of this unit the historical evolution and the meaning of probability has been discussed.
 Contribution of leading mathematicians has been highlighted.
 Fundamental concepts and approaches to determining probability have been explained.
 The three approaches namely; the classical, the relative frequency, and the subjective approaches are used to determine the probability in case of risky and uncertain situation have been discussed.
 Probability rules for calculating probabilities of different types of events have been explained.
+Further the condition of statistical independence and statistical dependence has been defined.
 Three types of probabilities namely: marginal, joint and conditional under statistical independence and statistical dependence have been explained.
 Finally, the Bayesian approach to the revision of a priori probability in the light of additional information has been undertaken.